 Since grilling outdoors usually occurs during the hot summer months, you should plan accordingly for sun-shade cover to provide relief from the heat for a more comfortable cooking environment.
 You can achieve this with shade bars, shade lattice, oversized umbrellas or natural shade from trees.
 You can also have a structure built that covers the entire outdoor kitchen, dining or lounging area to protect them from the elements and provide a cooler setting.

 It’s wise to think about how privacy for you, and respect for your neighbors, will be incorporated into the design.
 You can screen the view using trees, hedges, shrubbery or privacy fencing.
 You will need to consider the way in which the wind will blow the smoke when the grill is in operation.
 You should also consider the proximity to windows, doors and balconies that are downwind from the centre since smoke generally blows downwind from the grill.
-This factor is most commonly found to having the most power or effect in the kitchen area.
+This factor is most commonly found to having the most power or effect in the outdoor kitchen area.
 Since smoke is commonly blowing downwind, your seating and dinning arrangement should be situated away from this area whenever possible.

 The right outdoor lighting plays an important role in enhancing your outdoor kitchen and dining experience and transforms the property at night.
 It sets the mood and intensifies the natural beauty of your surroundings.
 Consider installing task lights above the grill or cooktop.
 Halogen lights can stand up to higher temperatures and ensure a good visual presentation of the food that you’re preparing.